 toy safety regulations

-We have had a small sample from our acrylic range tested.
-However, you can still meet the CE requirements using all of our 100% acrylic yarns by applying the principles of ‘due diligence’.
+We have had a small sample from our ranges tested.
+You can apply the principles of ‘due diligence’ to yarns such as Cygnet Chunky & Aran as DK has been tested.
 The fact that all of our yarns are made from the same materials, using the same dyeing process and chemicals and are produced in the same factory, mean you can assume that all products in that range will meet the same standards.

 As a toy maker, you must take all reasonable steps to ensure that the materials you have used meet the safety requirements.
 So don’t forget to check your toy stuffing, safety eyes, etc.

-Please bear in mind that it is not our yarns that carry the CE Mark, but the products that you make that require it.
-Our yarns simply meet the EN71 and OEKO-TEX standards – you need to do the rest!
+Please be assured that all our yarns simply meet the EN71 and OEKO-TEX standards – you need to do the rest on your final product.

 For more information visit https://www.gov.uk/guidance/toy-manufacturers-and-their-responsibilities.